shawna-p/mysterious-messenger/docs/miscellaneous.rst

 .. note::
     For testing, if **Testing Mode** is turned on in the Developer Settings, than all profile pictures (for the MC and the NPCs) don't cost heart points or hourglasses.

-Unlike bonus profile pictures for the other characters, the player's own profile picture can be commented on in-game and is treated as their current profile picture (see [[INSERT LINK HERE]]).
+Unlike bonus profile pictures for the other characters, the player's own profile picture can be commented on in-game and is treated as their current profile picture (see :ref:`Profile Picture Callbacks`).
 Bonus profile pictures remain unlocked across all playthroughs.

 The initial set of images available to the player are all the images in the ``Drop Your Profile Picture Here`` folder.
 If you would like to add new options for a player who is beginning a certain route, then you can use the special ``add_mc_pfp`` function::